GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 To go further
 ------------------------------------

-**Feedback on this tutorial**
+**Feedback on this example**

-This concludes the tutorial on setting up a Dead-Oil simulation in the Egg model.
+This concludes the example on setting up a Dead-Oil simulation in the Egg model.
-For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.
+For any feedback on this example, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.

-**Next tutorial**

-In :ref:`TutorialCO2FieldCase`, we learn how to run a more complex test case based on an unstructured mesh.

 **For more details**